Beartown Ski Area

 A picture of the base lodge.

 Steve sent us a copy of their brochure from 2002 as well, which tells more about the area.
-Rates were erased by me in 2006 as they have since changed.
-Here it is:
+Rates were erased by me as they are no longer applicable.

 Head back to Lost New York Ski Areas